 I may be biased, but I think bloggers are a very brave lot.
 Knowing that anyone in the world with an Internet connection could potentially be watching as they share everything imaginable.
-Their political leanings, their life philosophies, their deepest depressions, and their intimate moments from sex to childbirth to facing mortality.
+Their political leanings, life philosophies, deepest depressions, and their intimate moments from sex to childbirth to mortality.

 He taps into a simple truth behind the very origins of blogging.
 Most people blog simply because they have something to say.
 And they make it public because there's some part of them that wants to be heard.
 On some level we all want to be heard- it's a basic human need.
-Whether or not a blog eventually returns financial gain, its primary function is to provide fulfillment for the blogger.
-And as readers, if we're not seeing some honesty or passion in the writing, we're not going to stick around.
-A blog, by its very nature, ought to contain one or more of the following: a 1st person perspective, a bold assertion or opinion, a fresh take on an old idea, a personal connction with the reader, a colloqial tone, and a take away for its readership.
-By definition, a "blog" that only contains the cold dissertation of information or possesses no opinion or 1st person connection, is not a blog, it's an article.
-At least that's my opinion!
+Whether or not a blog eventually returns financial gain, in most cases its primary function is to provide fulfillment for the blogger.

+As readers, if we're not seeing honesty or passion in their writing, we're not going to stick around.
+A blog, by its very nature, ought to contain at least some of the following: a 1st person perspective, a bold assertion or opinion, a fresh take on an old idea, a personal connction with the reader, a colloqial tone, and a take away for its readership.
+By definition, a "blog" that only contains the cold dissertation of information or possesses no opinion or 1st person connection, is not a blog-- it's an article.
+At least that's my opinion.

+"Every time I opened a newspaper it was about melting ice caps, pirates in the ocean, and an economy about to blow up.
+And on top of that, I was in a marriage heading the wrong direction and my best friend was in a major depression.
+Before long, my wife came home from work and told me she didn't love me anymore...and my best friend very sadly took his own life.
 With a black cloud over my head I just felt like I needed something positive in my life.
-Some way to remind myself of the good things, which seemed like they were hidden behind some heavy velvet curtain.2
+Some way to remind myself of the good things, which seemed like they were hidden behind some heavy velvet curtain.2"

 Pasricha never imagined his blog would garner 30 million hits—a result many bloggers dream about but very rarely attain.
 In 2010, BlogPulse estimated the blogosphere to contain 152 million blogs3.
 While most of those bloggers do not become rich and famous, millions of blogs do provide profit for their owners.
 Advertising and affiliate marketing are sources of income for blogs with even modest amounts of traffic, and it's another top reason that bloggers blog.
 There is still a lot of money to be made for writers providing quality content.

-I try not to rant in my blogs because I believe that rants are one-sided agitatations that do little to further quality dialogue.
-I find that too many blogs attempt to use the force of shock/anger/frustration/fear rather than the power of emotional intelligence and the carefully crafted word.
+I've learned not to rant in my blogs because I've learned -- the hard way -- that rants are just one-sided agitatations that do little to further quality dialogue.
+I still find many blogs attempting to use the force of shock/anger/fear rather than the power of emotional intelligence and the carefully crafted word.
 Yet my blogs certainly do challenge popular opinion.
-My recent piece on mindfulness caught people's attention and stirred some controversy.
-And my recent blog on America's obsession with gift cards is certainly a timely challenge to our culture's mindset.
-It can be very anxiety-provoking at first (and also exhilerating) but when we do dare to express our honest opinion in a blog, I think we can be quite surprised at just how many like-minded or open-minded readers are glad that we did.
-I like to think we'll change the world.
+My piece on mindfulness generated some disagreement, and my blog about living off-the-grid was picked up by a large and controversial conservative media outlet.
+Now that was unexpected!

-In the end, like Seth Godin, I mainly blog so that my thoughts will leave me alone.
+I like to think we bloggers can change the world.
+But, in the end, like Seth Godin, I end up blogging so that my thoughts will leave me alone.

 Here are some other reasons why people blog, can you think of more?